FROM-THE-EARTH/obcam/docs/flightcam.md

 ## Assembly

+If you finish activation of the flight camera mode referencing the [page](./setup.md), you can go forward to the next step, assembly of the module.
+In this section, details of components and their assembly are explained.

 ### Board Overview

 The figure below is a board of the flight camera module.
 The module has some features: